PangJiutian/Pangjiutian.github.io/_pages/about.md

 ## Previous Research Topic: Seismic Impedance Inversion/Transformer/CNN

-My research journey began during my Master's studies, focusing on seismic impedance inversion.
-Progressing from forward modeling to synthetic data generation, from 1D to 2D settings, and from model-driven approaches to data-driven methods—ranging from CNNs to Transformers—these experiences gradually sparked my deep interest in inverse problems and made me eager to learn more to enhance my problem-solving skills.
+My research journey began during my Master’s studies, focusing on seismic impedance inversion.
+Over time, my work progressed from TV to more adaptive structural constraints, from 1D to 2D inversion with improved lateral continuity, and from traditional model-driven approaches to deep learning methods with stronger nonlinear representation capabilities—ranging from CNNs to globally-aware Transformers.
+These experiences not only deepened my understanding of inverse problems but also fueled my motivation to further explore the underlying theories and methodologies to more effectively address complex geophysical challenges.

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">TGRS 2025</div><img src='images/pub1.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">